A WHOLE LOTTA PEDAL STUFF

 BJF Dyna Red Distortion

-I also want to mention the BJFe Dyna Red Distortion – it certainly gets it’s DNA from the RAT circuit.
-It’s been around for a long time and is loved by many.
-Red LED’s in the feedback loop – NICE.
-I have got to the heart of what makes it tick, and have come up with the Iron Viper.
-One thing I don’t really like about the orginal is the unity gain buffer at the end of the circuit which follows a couple of diodes which really clamp the voltage.
+I have got to the heart of what makes the Dyna Red tick, and have come up with the Iron Viper.
+One thing I don’t really like about the original is the unity gain buffer at the end of the circuit which follows a couple of diodes which really clamp the voltage.
 This has been a minor complaint of the Dyna Red Distortion (DRD) by many.

 What is interesting is the DRD and the highly respected Fortin-modded TS808 are birds of a feather.
 No exactly the same of course, but there is a real resemblance!